top of page

 The Conventional Thought Leader Game: Assuming A Pedestal

-For decades, perhaps even millennia, the great and the good climb on their mighty pedestal and pontificate and prevaricate to the rest of us, the plebians, about what we should and shouldn't do.
+For decades, perhaps even millennia, the great and the good climb on their mighty pedestal and pontificate and prevaricate to the rest of us, the plebians, about what we should and shouldn't do and how we should and shouldn't think.

-It is assumed that the way to get power—in the form of fame and/or fortune—as a thinker and professional speaker is to rise up to the top of the GuruSphere using the old and outdated forms of power: being aloof, hard to reach, uncontactable, unreachable, protected by acolytes.
+It is assumed that the way to get power—in the form of fame and/or fortune—as a thinker and professional speaker is to rise up to the top of the GuruSphere using the old and outdated forms of power: being aloof and hard-to-reach; being hierarchical in manner; using big words and promoting hard-to-grok ideas; being uncontactable, unreachable, and protected by acolytes.

 However, as soon as a thought leader/speaker climbs up the slippery slope up to their pedestal to gaze down upon their audience, they and the audience members all lose.